jacopofar/dsr-db/docker/slides.md

 # See the output

-The `-it` flag starts an intractive container, while `-d` starts one in background.
+The `-it` flag starts an interactive container, while `-d` starts one in background.

 You can try it easily with